 - Take a deep breath, gently press your pelvis against the pillow, and squeeze your buttocks.

 - Slowly raise one thigh off the floor, with your knee slightly bent.
-Hold for a count of two.
+Hold for a count of 2.
 Keep your foot relaxed.

 - Lower your thigh and hip back to the ground.

 - Repeat 10 times.